 These hormones control metabolism, blood pressure, growth, individual functions of the sex organs and pain relief.

 Remember, the body is in a constant state of change.
-Every function from blood pressure, temperature and heart beat all respond to the ever-changing environment (both external and internal) to maintain homeostasis.
-The glands of the body, including the pituitary, are involved in a continual circuit.
+Every function from blood pressure, temperature, and heartbeat all respond to the ever-changing environment (both external and internal) to maintain homeostasis.
+The glands of the body, including the pituitary, are involved in a continuous circuit.

 The hypothalamus tracks the hormonal levels in all of the various glands.